-The AD9523 serial control port register address decrements from the register address just written toward 0x000 for multibyte input/output operations if MSB first mode is active (default).
-If LSB first mode is active, the register address of the serial control port increments from the address just written toward 0x234 for multibyte input/output operations.
+The AD9523-1 serial control port register address decrements from the register address just written toward 0x000 for multibyte I/O operations if the MSB first mode is active (default).
+If the LSB first mode is active, the register address of the serial control port increments from the address just written toward 0x234 for multibyte I/O operations.
 Unused addresses are not skipped for these operations.